 However, for anyone trying to figure out the most cost-effective and best long-term deal to get a website, purchasing a hosting plan and building your website with WordPress (which Bluehost will automatically setup) represents a much better financial deal.

 But it’s not always about numbers.
 Let’s move to the next set of considerations.

 “Onboarding” describes the process of moving a brand new customer from signup to active user.

-In other words it’s helping new customer figure out your software.
+In other words, it’s helping a new customer figure out your software.
 Nobody likes to purchase something and immediately hate it simply because they can’t figure it out.

 Like I mentioned in my Wix review, Wix not only has solid onboarding, they also have a fairly intuitive interface with a simple drag and drop setup.

 Wix has a range of pre-loaded designs for different website types (ie, music, business lead-gen, portfolio, etc).
 To improve and customize the site, it still takes a bit of experimentation.
 But they have customer support on call to answer any questions.

 Bluehost has some of the best onboarding of any hosting company, especially if you plan on using WordPress.
 Bluehost’s target market is beginner’s, bloggers, and first time website owners, so they try to streamline the setup process as much as possible rather than just giving you your account password and leaving you to it.

 That said, it still is nowhere near as simple as Bluehost, because *you* still have to decide on everything.
 For example, you still have to work out connecting your domain to the right install.